nogja-yash/Assignment--Brushing-and-Linking-in-D3/README.md

 * Instructions are followed
     * Everything is submitted by the due date following the instructions above.
     * Any folders/files are properly named, located as specified, and contain what is expected.
-    * Your web page link is correctly updated at the top of this `README.md` file.
+    * Your web page link is correctly updated at the top of this `README.md` file and in the `Fork me on GitHub` banner.

 * Coding was done properly:
     * Your code was regularly committed and not edited via the GitHub user interface online.*